 The Black Stork Ciconia nigra breeds across Palearctic, as well as in scattered populations from Malawi and Namibia to South Africa (Cramp & Perrins, 1977; Elliot et al., 2020).
-The species is a habitat specialist that breeds in undisturbed open woodlands with low human disturbance while foraging in streams, ponds, marshes, riverbanks, and grasslands (Elliot et al., 2020), Populations, which breed in Southern Italy, Iberia and sub-Saharan Africa are associated with rocky habitats though (Lardelli et al., 2022; Moreno-Opo et al., 2011); Iberian birds are known to select ponds with relatively large water surface, shallow shores, low turbidity, developed shoreline vegetation, and a high diversity of fish and amphibian species (Moreno-Opo et al., 2020).
-The species is listed as Least Concern in the IUCN Red List with an unknown population trend (BirdLife International, 2017), and its Green Status Assessment suggests it as Moderately Depleted (Cano-Alonso, 2021).
+The species is a habitat specialist that breeds in undisturbed open woodlands with low human disturbance while foraging in streams, ponds, marshes, riverbanks, and grasslands (Elliot et al., 2020).
+Populations, which breed in southern Italy, Iberia, and sub-Saharan Africa, are associated with rocky habitats, though (Moreno-Opo et al., 2011; Lardelli et al., 2022).
+Iberian birds are known to select ponds with relatively large water surfaces, shallow shores, low turbidity, developed shoreline vegetation, and a high diversity of fish and amphibian species (Moreno-Opo et al., 2011).
+The species is known to breed up to 850 m in Austria and 2000 m in South Africa (Elliot et al., 2020).
+The species is listed as Least Concern in the IUCN Red List with an unknown population trend (Bird-Life International, 2017), and its Green Status Assessment suggests it as Moderately Depleted (Cano-Alonso, 2021).
 However, in Armenia, its conservation status is evaluated as Vulnerable according to criteria D1 (Aghasyan & Kalashian, 2010).

-The first records of the species in the country were made by K.A.
-Satunin (1907), A.F.
-Leister and G.V.
-Sosnin (1942), E.P.
-Spangenberg (1951), and S.K.
-Dahl (1954), where the species is supposed to be breeding, although no evidence is provided.
+The first records of the species in the country were made by Satunin (1907), Leister & Sosnin (1942), Spangenberg (1951), and Dahl (1954), where the species is supposed to be breeding, although no evidence is provided.

-The first confirmation of species breeding was made in 1995, when the active nest was determined in North-eastern Armenia and then reconfirmed in 1997 when the nest was found in North-western Armenia (Adamian & Klem, 1999).
-Then, in 2003, another pair was detected in Northern Armenia, and another active nest was found.
-Later, in 2016, another nest was found in southern Armenia (Ananian et al., 2016).
-However, the questioning of the local inhabitants implemented by V. Ananian and co-authors (Ananian et al., 2016) showed that they knew the pair had been active in the area since 1995, having two more nests and sometimes shifting between them (in 2007 and 2009).
-Later, other breeding records were made in Central Armenia, and some other pairs were localized.
-Considering the new data on the species accountlated since 2009, when the species account was prepared for the Red Data Book (Aghasyan & Kalashian, 2010), it is time to re-evaluate its national conservation status and review the existing conservation measures.
+The first confirmation of species breeding was made in 1995, when the active nest was determined in northeastern Armenia, and then reconfirmed in 1997 when the nest was found in North-western Armenia (Adamian & Klem, 1999).
+Then, in 2003, another pair was detected in northern Armenia, and another active nest was found.
+Later, in 2016, another nest was found in southern Armenia (Ananyan et al., 2016).
+However, the questioning of the local inhabitants implemented by Ananyan et al. (2016) showed that they knew the pair had been active in the area since 1995, having two more nests and sometimes shifting between them (in 2007 and 2009).
+Later, other breeding records were made in central Armenia, and some other pairs were localized.
+Considering the new data on the species accumulated since 2009, when the species account was prepared for the Red Data Book (Aghasyan & Kalashian, 2010), it is time to re-evaluate its national conservation status and review the existing conservation measures.